montilab/CaDrA/README.md

 The main function takes two inputs:

-1)  A binary multi-omics dataset represented as a **SummarizedExperiment** class object (where the rows are 1/0 vectors indicating the presence/absence of ‘omics’ features such as somatic mutations, copy number alterations, epigenetic marks, etc., and the columns represent the samples)
+1)  A binary multi-omics dataset, which can be represented as a matrix of binary features or a **SummarizedExperiment** class object where the rows are 1/0 vectors indicating the presence/absence of ‘omics’ features (e.g. somatic mutations, copy number alterations, epigenetic marks, etc.), and the columns are the samples.

-2)  A molecular phenotype represented as a vector of continuous scores (sample-specific scores representing a phenotypic readout of interest, such as protein expression, pathway activity, etc.).
+2)  A molecular phenotype of interest, which can be represented as a vector of continuous scores (e.g. protein expression, pathway activity, etc.)

-Based on this input, **CaDrA** implements a forward/backward search algorithm to find the set of features that together is maximally associated with the observed input scores, based on one of several scoring functions (*Kolmogorov-Smirnov*, *Conditional Mutual Information*, *Wilcoxon*, *custom-defined scoring function*), making it
+Based on these two inputs, **CaDrA** implements a forward/backward search algorithm to find a set of features that together is maximally associated with the observed input scores, based on one of several scoring functions (*Kolmogorov-Smirnov*, *Conditional Mutual Information*, *Wilcoxon*, *custom-defined scoring function*), making it